Rishitha9/Credit_card_fraud_prediction/README.md

 Is_Lead(Target) : If the Customer is interested for the Credit Card (0 : Customer is not interested , 1 : Customer is interested)

-      1. Data Exploration and Analysis: Conduct thorough data exploration and analysis to gain insights into the data's characteristics, patterns, and relationships.
-Use appropriate visualizations and descriptive statistics to understand the data better. n this step features having missing values and outliers, target variable distribution, numerical feature distribution, categorical feature distribution, Univariate and Bivariate Analysis was performed.
 Some of the data insights are given below.
 (For the detail EDA please refer to the ipynb notebook)

 Customers aged between 40-60 have greater interest in credit cards whereas customers in their 20s and 30s and less interested